 Your First Ultrasound

 Your first ultrasound is called the “dating” or “viability” ultrasound.
 It’s typically done between 7 and 8 weeks to verify your due date, to look for a fetal heartbeat, and to measure the length of the baby from “crown to rump.”
-At this ultrasound, you’ll also learn whether you’re having one baby, twins, or more!
+At this ultrasound, you’ll also learn whether you’re having one baby, pregnant with twins, or more!
 You may even get to see or hear your baby’s heartbeat during this appointment.